rsm-gh/akbl/README.md

     def set_fixed_mode(self, colors: list[str], speed: int = 1) -> bool:
         """
-            Change all the light areas, with the fixed mode.
+            Change all the light areas with the fixed mode.
 Each color of the list will be set in all the areas, and it will move to the next value depending on the speed.

             If only one color is provided, the lights will remain at one single color and the speed